CloudyKhan/fipp/README.md

 # fipp.py - Flexible Interactive Password Processor

 **fipp.py** is a flexible, interactive password processor that filters and customizes password lists based on length, special characters, numbers, uppercase requirements, and encoding, with both command-line and interactive modes.
-It can be tailored and customized to fit a wide variety of Passowrd Policies.
+It can be tailored and customized to fit a wide variety of Passoword Policies.

 ### Table of Contents
 - [Features](#features)